 Box 1.
-Three important questions are proposed to initiate the discussions on assessment and use of experimental therapies and vaccines
+Three key questions were proposed to initiate the discussions on assessment and use of experimental therapies and vaccines

 1. What should be the overall OBJECTIVES of a plan for evaluation and use of unregistered interventions (therapies and vaccines) as a response to the current outbreak and in preparation for the future?